nus-tic4002-AY2122s2/ip/docs/README.md

-find [keyword] | To find all task which the description contain the keyword done [index] | To mark the specified task status as done in the task list delete [index] | Tp delete the specified task from the task list bye | Save the current task list to local and close Duke
+find [keyword] | To find all task which the description contain the keyword done [index] | To mark the specified task status as done in the task list delete [index] | Tp delete the specified task from the task list

 Input time format: YYYY-MM-DD Hour(0-23):Minute(0-59)